You are here: Website creation > Web Design

 Phase 2: Design Concept

-Goal: Create the structural basis for the design.
+Goal: Create a structural foundation for the design.

 Input: